KoinaVerma/Bank-Customer-Churn-Analysis/README.md

 # Bank Customer Churn Analysis

 Customer churn is a significant challenge for financial institutions, directly affecting revenue and profitability.
-This project explores the customer churn problem for a fictional bank using Power BI.
-By analyzing factors that contribute to customers leaving the bank, I aim to identify trends and potential interventions to reduce churn.
+This project explores the customer churn problem for a fictional bank using **Power BI**.
+By analyzing factors that contribute to customers leaving the bank, I aim to identify trends and potential interventions to **reduce churn**.

 <br>